 Rascon's passion for journalism is second-generation, as his father and uncle were also broadcast journalists in the Los Angeles television market.
-Though constantly tutored in the business, Rascon truly found his love and appreciation for journalism in the Middle East, where he vividly remembers walking among hundreds of thousands of Egyptians in Tahrir Square, as they shouted for the fall of dictator, Hosni Mubarak, in 2011.
-Rascon was moved by the people's demand for a free press after being suppressed under a regime that didn't allow these simple freedoms.
+Though constantly tutored in the business, Rascon truly found his love and appreciation for journalism while working with ABC News in the Middle East, where he vividly remembers walking among hundreds of thousands of Egyptians in Tahrir Square, as they shouted for the fall of dictator, Hosni Mubarak, in 2011.
+Rascon was moved by the people's demand for a free press after being suppressed under a regime that didn't allow such freedoms.

-Rascon is a graduate of Brigham Young University and also studied at the college's sister campus in Idaho.
-Fluent in Spanish, he created the first Spanish newscast at the Idaho campus.
-He is the recipient of the coveted National Association of Hispanic Journalists Geraldo Rivera collegiate scholarship for distinguished journalistic skill.
+Rascon is a graduate of Brigham Young University and also studied at the college's sister campus in Idaho, where he created the first Spanish newscast.
+He is the recipient of the coveted Geraldo Rivera collegiate scholarship for distinguished journalistic skill.

 During his collegiate studies, Rascon also lived and studied in the Middle East, working in Jerusalem and assisting ABC News in its coverage of the Spring Uprising in Egypt and elsewhere.
 Rascon also reported out of Haiti after the devastating quake.